gemc/home/_examples/barrel_scintilator.md

 ---
 <br/>

-The code that produce the geometry:
+The code that produces the geometry:

 <script src="https://gist.github.com/maureeungaro/2a3f64a684f2d9d1891b4bf5a0edcc60.js"></script>